plabayo/rama/docs/book/src/http/http_clients.md

 ## Alternative services and custom connectors

+The easy client enables Alt-Svc discovery by default.
+With a QUIC TLS provider, this can open UDP connections for HTTP/3.
+Use `without_alt_svc()` to disable advertised-endpoint selection; explicit HTTP/3 requests remain supported.
+Clear shared discovery with `AltSvcCache::clear_all()`, and report network changes with `network_changed()`.
+Apply destination restrictions in your connector so they cover origins, advertisements and DNS results alike.

 Alternative services change where and how Rama connects, while preserving the request's origin and certificate identity.
 The easy client selects a service before choosing a proxy route and consulting the connection pool.